timeoutdigital/StreamHub-iOS-SDK/README.md

 ### As a Cocoa Pod (recommended)

-The most convenient way to add StreamHub SDK to your project is to use CocoaPods.
-StreamHub SDK does not yet have a spec on CocoaPods.org, so for now just specify the Github repository when adding it to your pods.
-An example Podfile:
+The most convenient way to add StreamHub-iOS SDK to your project is to use CocoaPods.
+Since StreamHub SDK does not have a spec listed on CocoaPods.org, just specify the Github repository when adding it to your pods.
+Here is an example Podfile:

     platform :ios, :deployment_target => '6.0'

     pod 'StreamHub-iOS-SDK', :git => 'https://github.com/Livefyre/StreamHub-iOS-SDK'

-Note that the above command will use the latest commit from master branch on GitHub.
-You can force CocoaPods to use a particular commit by appending to the command above the following: `:commit => '2523e6f500bab738d04ff68bae1545869ad2543a'`.
-Once your Podfile is placed in your app project root, simply run:
+Note that the above command will pull the latest commit from master branch on GitHub.
+You can force CocoaPods to use a specific commit by adding the following modifier to the last command above: `:commit => '2523e6f500bab738d04ff68bae1545869ad2543a'`.
+Once your Podfile is created in your app project root, simply run:

     pod install

-This will download all the dependencies and create a file called `MyApp.xcworkspace` which you should use to open your app project in Xcode in the future.
+This will download all the dependencies and create a file called `MyApp.xcworkspace`, which you should use to open your app project in Xcode in the future.

 ### As an Xcode subproject